-The innovative solution based on blockchain technology was implemented in order to ensure the safety of lease transactions, as well as a reduction of agency and consultation costs.
-The access, verification and validation of the documents and commercial arrangements took place through a decentralised platform that significantly reduced the time for the negotiations while simultaneously maintaining the security guarantees of the online process, even with multiple entities engaged.
+The access, verification and validation of the documents and commercial arrangements took place through a decentralised platform that significantly reduced the time for the negotiations while maintaining the security guarantees of the online process, even with multiple entities engaged.
 The agreement template was also developed based on blockchain technology.
 The Hogan Lovells Warsaw office provided comprehensive legal consulting services at all stages of the transaction.

-1, The latest amendment to the Act of Building Law of 7 July 1994 stipulates the following solutions aimed at simplifying the construction process: easier legalisation of old buildings erected without valid permits; easier process for obtaining permission for deviations from the technical regulations; and more precise indications as to which construction works require building permits, and for which a notification is sufficient.
+The latest amendment to the Act of Building Law of 7 July 1994 stipulates the following solutions aimed at simplifying the construction process:

-3, The Act amending the Law on Real Estate Management enabled the elimination of the title risk related to the use of a real estate contrary to the so-called purpose of its perpetual usufruct right.
-This applies to many shopping malls, office buildings and logistic properties.
+The Act amending the Law on Real Estate Management enabled the elimination of the title risk related to the use of a real estate contrary to the so-called purpose of its perpetual usufruct right.
+This applies to many shopping malls, office buildings and logistics properties.

 Until now, any change to the purpose of a perpetual usufruct involved a lengthy and expensive procedure; and the right to change the purpose was not always guaranteed.
 In the event of a positive decision, the fee was often a high percentage of the difference between the current value of the property and its historical value.
-The Amendment grants the perpetual usufructuary the right to change the purpose of the perpetual usufruct.
-This change is possible when a new purpose results from either the master plan, the zoning permit, the occupancy permit, or the notification on construction works.
-The fee for changing the purpose will only be charged if the change leads to a reduction in the annual fee rate.
-The one-time fee will be a maximum of twice the previous annual fee.
+The amendment grants the perpetual usufructuary the right to change the purpose of the perpetual usufruct.
+This change is possible when a new purpose results from the master plan, the zoning permit, the occupancy permit, or the notification on construction works.

 Under Polish law, there are two types of freehold title to real properties:

-Buyers usually carry out commercial, legal and technical due diligences of a real property prior to its acquisition.
+Buyers usually carry out commercial, legal and technical due diligence of a real property prior to its acquisition.
 In these due diligence processes, commercial, legal and technical advisers are involved.
 The due diligence is performed on the basis of the documents that the seller has made available in the virtual data room.
-Technical and commercial advisers also perform inspections of the real property.
-The examination is also based on the documents obtained upon the request of the buyer from the respective authorities.

-The parties can extend, limit, or exclude the warranty liability; however, this limitation of the liability is ineffective if the seller deliberately concealed a defect from the buyer.
-Generally speaking, the liability of the seller under the warranty is determined on a risk basis; therefore, should there be a dispute, in order to dismiss the liability of the seller, it is the seller that should prove that the buyer had foreknowledge concerning the defect.
+The parties can extend, limit or exclude the warranty liability; however, this limitation of the liability is ineffective if the seller deliberately concealed a defect from the buyer.

 In commercial real property transactions, the statutory warranty is usually excluded and replaced by the seller’s set of representations and warranties.
 In these cases, the sale agreement regulates the scope, duration and monetary limits of the seller’s liability for a breach of the representations or warranties.